 The Company is in the business of acquisition and exploration of resource properties in Canada and Mexico.
-The Company pursues the prospect generator model and focuses on building a portfolio of early-stage exploration projects.
-For the ongoing exploration of the projects, the Company aims to option interest in the projects to joint venture partners.
-The approach has allowed the Company to accumulate a royalty portfolio, generate cash resources from the proceeds received on option payments and accumulate holdings of marketable securities which are also received as option payments.
+The Company focuses on building a portfolio of early-stage exploration projects and relies on partnerships (option to joint venture), where deemed appropriate, to continue the exploration of these assets.
+This approach has allowed the Company to accumulate a portfolio of royalties, generate cash resources from the proceeds received on option payments and accumulate holdings of marketable securities which are also received as option payments.